jboss-developer/jboss-eap-quickstarts/batch-processing/README.md

 Access the running application in a browser at the following URL:  <http://localhost:8080/jboss-batch-processing/>

-You're presented with a simple form that allows you to generate sample files to be imported.
+You are presented with a simple form that allows you to generate sample files to be imported.

 ### Usage 1: Import the file without any errors ###